-đ Your joke writing challenge topic for today is Job Interviews.
+đ Your joke writing challenge topic for today is Generation Gap.

 Mastering the Art of Comedy: Unraveling the Genius of Stephen Chow’s Nonsense Humor